Brief passage: "furry mice, mule and mare skinned outside school" (15)

 'brief' is the definition.

-Both the definition and answer are adjectives.
-Maybe you can see a link between them that I can't see?
+Both the answer and definition are adjectives.
+Perhaps you can see an association between them that I don't see?

 'passage furry mice mule and mare skinned outside school' is the wordplay.

-'passage' could be 'cul' (cul is a kind of passage) and 'cul' is located in the answer.
+'passage' could be 'cul' (cul is a kind of passage) and 'cul' is present in the answer.

-'outside' could be 'extra' (similar in meaning) and 'extra' is present in the answer.
+'outside' could be 'extra' (similar in meaning) and 'extra' is found in the answer.

 Can you help me to learn more?